 The cost is included with Museum admission (youth $3.10) or with your MMA or NSM Season Pass

 Upcoming schedule: (i.e. every 2nd Saturday in 2019)

 It’s Show Time – participants are invited to present their recent productions on the ‘big screen’ during the 2nd hour of the session.
 Parents & family are invited to attend.

 * Season Passes might be an idea for youth or family for the Maritime Museum or an NSM pass for all 28 Nova Scotia Museums*

 ‘First LEGO League’ (FLL) – Robotics – 2019 – the last for this season

 Come to the Maritime Museum to work with the Nova Scotia Community College for a LEGO Robotics demonstration and learn what makes these little marvels go.
-Visitors will be invited to discover more about the F.I.R.S.T.
-LEGO League (FLL) gets youth ages 9 to 14 involved in playful and meaningful learning while helping them discover the fun in science and technology.
-Learn about upcoming competitions here in Nova Scotia to test their programming skills on some of the actual challenges facing teams. http://www.firstlegoleague.org/about-fll
+FIRST LEGO League (FLL) gets youth ages 9 to 14 involved in playful and meaningful learning while helping them discover the fun in science and technology.
+Learn about upcoming competitions here in Nova Scotia to test their programming skills on some of the actual challenges facing teams. www.firstlegoleague.org/about-fll

 All materials will be provided by the Museum and NSCC.
 So, come explore, build and experiment.
 Parent accompaniment recommended.
 Great for ages 9 and up.
-(Pre-registration not required)
+Pre-registration is not required for this program.